---backoff (optional): multiplier applied to backoff_delay between attempts to handle the application. default: 1 (no backoff)
+--backoff_delay (optional): delay [s] between attempts to handle the application. default: 1 name: The name of the Application to fetch.

-backoff_delay (optional): delay [s] between attempts to handle the application. default: 1 backoff_limit (optional): a maximal number of attempts to handle the application.
+--backoff_limit (optional): a maximal number of attempts to handle the application.
 If the attempt to handle the application failed, it will transfer to the Application State DEGRADED, instead of directly going into the State FAILED.
 Default: -1 (infinite)

-list List all Applications of a namespace.

--n | --namespace (optional): The namespace from which the Applications have to be listed.
-If none is given, the user namespace is selected.

-get Request information about a specific Application.
+- list List all Applications of a namespace. - -n | --namespace (optional): The namespace from which the Applications have to be listed.
+If none is given, the user namespace is selected. - get Request information about a specific Application.